Code-the-Dream-School/gg-pac-team3-back/gg-pac-team3-back/README.md

 To run this application, you must have a `.env` file with the necessary private keys and a Firebase Admin SDK file in the backend folder.

-To obtain the `.env` file with the necessary environment variables and Firebase Admin SDK, please send a message to Edith on Slack.
+To obtain the `.env` file with the necessary environment variables and Firebase Admin SDK file: learninghub-ggpacteam3-firebase-adminsdk-zexw0-e7cfeb2116.json, please send a message to Edith on Slack.

 ## Running the Application